Web development 101

 Language Purpose Runs where?

-HTML Textual content Client
+HTML Content Client

 CSS Layout & Design Client